jeldrint/Blog-API-Server/README.md

 * Work out on isAdmin flag
     - pano ngayon ang gagawin here. thinking of putting it in the sign up page pero it needs a passcode or something (pwede) ☑️

+May 7
+* Rewritten the routes
+    - maximizing the express.Router() to make the writing of URL simpler